Ear Surgery

 The initial consultation is an essential part of the surgical process.
 A potential patient should understand the realistic expectations for the surgical outcome and should discuss, at length with their doctor, the details of the recommended procedure.

-Children provide a greater opportunity for more pronounced results, due to cartilage flexibility, than do adults.
+Children provide a greater opportunity for more pronounced results, due to cartilage flexibility, compared to adults.
 However the child must have ears that are nearly full grown (between 4-6 years of age).

 The discussion for anesthesia is, of course, made during the initial consultation.
 Depending on the age or disposition of the patient, either a local or a general anesthesia will be used.
 General anesthesia will allow the patient to sleep through the surgery while a local anesthesia, while numbing pain, will allow the patient to remain awake during the surgery.
 Once the anesthesia takes effect, the surgery will proceed (the area to be operated on having already been cleansed and prepped).